 Established in 1886, Saint Stanislaus School has a long history of serving the Slavic Village neighborhood.
 As the community has changed, so have we.
 Through the lens of Catholic education, we have high expectations of our students and work with parents and families to guide our students towards success.
 That success includes sound academic performance, good character, and an awareness that we are all a part of a larger community where our contribution matters.
 Additionally, our partner across the parking lot, Cleveland Central Catholic, continues the tradition of preparedness for success for students in grades 9 through 12.

-March Happenings
+December Happenings

 |